Chart Color Schemes

 Recent residential development output has been above average within Clayton (North) - Notting Hill when compared nationally

-Clayton North - Notting Hill has seen approximately 32 dwellings granted development approval annually.
-Over the past five financial years, from FY-21 to FY-25, around 160 homes were approved, with another 19 approved in FY-26 so far.
-On average, about 15.1 people have moved to the area each year for every dwelling built during these years.
+Clayton North - Notting Hill saw approximately 32 dwellings granted development approval annually.
+Between financial years FY-21 and FY-25160 homes were approved, with a further 19 approved in FY-26 to date.
+On average, 15.1 people moved to the area each year for every dwelling built during these five years.

 Frequently Asked Questions - Development